Research Grant for Ukrainian Lens-based Artists and Researchers

 We do research and curate photography exhibitions.
 Starting in 2018, we have already organized more than a dozen solo and group exhibitions focusing on topics of migration, identity and experimentation within the photographic medium.
 Since then, we have managed to bring more than 20 Eastern European artists to Berlin and present their projects to audiences here as part of events such as Berlin Gallery Weekend, Month of Photography, Berlin Photo Week and our own gallery shows.

-In our online shop we provide a platform for the discovery and acquisition of collectible artworks and photobooks.
+In our online shop we provide a platform for the discovery and acquisition of collectible prints and photobooks.
 All prints are limited edition and printed on museum quality fine art papers.

-Krasimira Butseva is the co-editor of the eep Magazine.
+Krasimira Butseva is the co-editor of the EEP Magazine.
 She is also a visual artist, writer and visiting lecturer at the University of the Arts London.
 She investigates Eastern European trauma, history and memory, with the use of field and archival research, oral history and auto-ethnographic research.